halkyard/lh/turtle-objects.md

 ## Next Steps

-There are many, many books written on python.
+There are many, many [excellent books](https://wiki.python.org/moin/PythonBooks) written on python.
 One of the quickest ways to become fluent is to read well written code (ie the standard library) and interact with it.
 Next we'll look at the command line and the [ipython debugger idpb...](https://halkypi.github.io/sh/2019/03/30/ipdb.html)

 ![command-line](https://img.photobucket.com/albums/v647/vtel57/NSBLog/cli-fear_shot.jpg)